CodyBryson/workbook/src/reflections/wk1/quiz1.md

 **1.** In the terminal, what is the command `cd` used for?
 <!-- enter you answer in the space below -->
 ```
+CD stands for change directory.
+It is used to move from one direction to another.
+You can use cd / to return to your root directory.
+You can also use cd .. in order to move back one directory.
 ```

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```
+mkdir is the command to make a directory.
+It is used to create a folder in the location you are currently located.
 ```

 **3.** What is the `\<html>\</html>` tag in a document?